Remi-C/Remi-C.github.io/_posts/2014-01-01-miscellaneous_projects.md

 Restoring straight razor from flea market.
 ![Restoring straight razor](/img/woodworking/straight_razor.JPG)

-A CHristmas tree from scrap wood
+A Christmas tree from scrap wood
 ![Christmas tree with scrap wood](/img/woodworking/christmas_tree.jpg)

 A frame for picture from scrap wood, using a table router.